 Often forgotten is water; the benefits of water are endless.
 It helps with digestion, sleep, concentration and hydration.
 So, make sure you drink at least 1.5 - 2 litres a day as recommended by the British Eatwell guide.

 We are social creatures who benefit from being part of something bigger than ourselves.
 We thrive in situations that enable us to contribute, belong, and connect.
 Even those who state to be introverted, seek a place in society and want to have a sense of belonging.

 Therefore, it is essential to nurture our need for belonging and connections with others.

-To do this ensure you put in place or schedule daily interaction with others, this should be to relax, have fun or just simply catch up.
+To do this ensure you put in place or scheduled daily interaction with others, this should be to relax, have fun or just simply catch up.